JiaweiZhuang/old_cloud_GC/README.md

 * Run GEOS-Chem without buying local machines -- get a virtual Linux server on the cloud in seconds
 * No compilation error anymore -- all software and libraries are pre-installed
-* 1-month 4x5 standard chemistry simulation costs $1~2 -- no charge when you are not running the model
+* 1-month 4x5 standard chemistry simulation costs $1~2 -- no charge when you are not running the model [cost analysis](Timing-and-Cost.md)
 * Almost no limit on computational resources and storage -- pay for more whenever you need to

 [See here](CloudExplain.md) for the most basic idea of cloud computing.